-Do you risk going against the rules if you ship personal items in your car?
+Is it against the rules to ship personal items in your car?

-These are not just rules set by the shipping companies.
-They are regulations coming from the Department of Transportation.
+Rules and regulations coming from the Department of Transportation must be observed.
 Auto transport companies are prohibited to ship overweight loads and face penalties for going against the laws.
-I know you may be wondering what the rationale for this law is, so I will try to give you some reasons.

-Firstly, car haulers do not have a license to transport cargo other than vehicles.
-Thus, if you try to ship your household appliances together with the car, it’ll go against the official rules.
+Car haulers do not have a license to transport cargo other than vehicles, such as any type of household items.
+Thus, if you try to ship your appliances together with the car, it is against the official rules.

 Secondly, the emptier the car the faster it will pass the security check.
 The regulations classify some goods as dangerous, while others as absolutely prohibited.
 For example, on numerous occasions, police discovered illegal items such as drugs or firearms inside transported vehicles.

 How safe is it to ship personal items in my car?

 Shipping a car implies going through several stages and crossing borders and sometimes takes longer.
 Leaving any valuable personal items in the car may be dangerous, as they can be a subject of theft.

 This is why many auto shipping companies require you to store your personal items in non-visible places.
 For example, you can put them in the trunk or under your seat, as long as they are not visible at the window-level.

 How much does it cost to ship personal items in my car?